Jonathan2251/lbd/source/funccall.rst

-Refresh "section Global variable" [#]_, we handled global variable translation by create the IR DAG in LowerGlobalAddress() first, and then finish the Instruction Selection according their corresponding machine instruction DAGs in Cpu0InstrInfo.td.
+Refresh "section Global variable" [#]_, we handled global variable translation by creating the IR DAG in LowerGlobalAddress() first, and then finish the Instruction Selection according their corresponding machine instruction DAGs in Cpu0InstrInfo.td.
 LowerGlobalAddress() is called when ``llc`` meets the global variable access.